vegaprotocol/documentation/versioned_docs/version-v0.71/tutorials/proposals/new-asset-proposal.md

 * A connected [Vega wallet](../../tools/vega-wallet/index.md), with your wallet name and public key to hand
 * A minimum of whichever is larger, associated with that public key: <NetworkParameter frontMatter={frontMatter} param="governance.proposal.asset.minProposerBalance" hideValue={true}/> (<NetworkParameter frontMatter={frontMatter} param="governance.proposal.asset.minProposerBalance" hideName={true} formatter="governanceToken" suffix="tokens"/>) or <NetworkParameter frontMatter={frontMatter} param="spam.protection.proposal.min.tokens" hideValue={true}/> (<NetworkParameter frontMatter={frontMatter} param="spam.protection.proposal.min.tokens" hideName={true} formatter="governanceToken"  formatter="governanceToken" suffix="tokens"/>)
 * Familiarity with [governance on Vega](../../concepts/governance.md), particularly [assets at a protocol level](../../concepts/governance.md#asset-governance)

+You should also share your proposal idea in the [_Asset Proposals_ forum ↗](https://community.vega.xyz/c/governance/asset-proposals/29) before submitting it to the network.

-- After a new asset vote passes, the change has to be submitted to the [asset bridge](../../concepts/assets/asset-framework.md#asset-bridges) on Ethereum.
+After a new asset vote passes, the change has to be submitted to the asset bridge on Ethereum.
 Until it has been submitted, no one can start depositing that asset.
+See the [tutorial](./update-asset-bridge.md) for how to do that.

 ## Overview
 Vega currently supports adding [ERC-20 assets ↗](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/#top).
 ERC-20 assets that pass a governance vote can be enabled [via the Vega bridge](../../api/bridge/index.md) - which is to say that they are deposited from and withdrawn to Ethereum.
 More token standards and chains are on the roadmap.